arunkd13/arunkd13.github.io/content/blog/desktop-setup.md

 +++
-title = "Desktop and Mobile Setup" extra.in_header = true
+title = "Desktop and Mobile Setup" date = 2024-04-22
-updated = 2024-02-23
+updated = 2024-04-22
 +++

+Setting up a new computer is always exciting, but when you have a number of ongoing projects and work that quickly needs to be resumed without downtime, it is worth standardizing and documenting the process.

 Following is my preferred computer desktop setup which I replicate on any new machine I use:

 * OS: Debian stable
   * To enable higher resolutions on my Acer EL220Q monitor: